TomBursch/kitchenowl/backend/CONTRIBUTING.md

 ### Setup & Install
 - Create a new python environment and install dependencies `pip3 install -r requirements.txt`
+- Initialize/Upgrade the sqlite database with `flask db upgrade`
 - Run debug server with `python3 wsgi.py`
 - The backend should be reachable at `localhost:5000`